Martyn-Lewis/interpol.py/README.md

 Evaluated parts of the string are passed to eval, local variables are inferred from parent's local scope where possible.

-Local inferrence may not work on all python implementations due to the usage of the callstack, should work with CPython at the very least.
+Local inference may not work on all python implementations due to the usage of the call stack, should work with CPython at the very least.

-The inferred locals are only those available from the callstack and so likely won't support closure captures etc, you will likely have to realias those into the scope first.
+The inferred locals are only those available from the call stack and so likely won't support closure captures etc, you will likely have to alias those into the scope first.

 ### Usage
 ```python